 You will need a bowl, measuring cups and spoons, a rubber spatula, one or two baking sheets, and parchment paper or a silicone mat for easy clean up.
 You will also need an airtight container to put the baked crackers in to keep them fresh.
 But they probably won't last very long because they are just that good.

-Five Seed Crackers (Gluten Free)
+Five Seed Crackers REcipe - Gluten Free

 - 1 cup sunflower seeds